jessevig/bertviz/README.md

 ### Tool
 * The visualizations works best with shorter inputs (e.g. a single sentence) and may run slowly if the input text is very long, especially for the model view.
 * When running on Colab, some of the visualizations will fail (runtime disconnection) when the input text is long.
-* The neuron view only supports BERT, GPT-2, and RoBERTa models.
+* The neuron view only supports the custom BERT, GPT-2, and RoBERTa models included with the tool.
 This view needs access to the query and key vectors, which required modifying the model code (see `transformers_neuron_view directory`), which has only been done for these three models.
 Also, only one neuron view may be included per notebook.
+* The visualization doesn't currently support sequence-to-sequence models out of the box.
 ### Attention as "explanation"
 Visualizing attention weights illuminates a particular mechanism within the model architecture but does not necessarily provide a direct *explanation* for model predictions.
 See [[1](https://arxiv.org/pdf/1909.11218.pdf)], [[2](https://arxiv.org/abs/1902.10186)], [[3](https://arxiv.org/pdf/1908.04626.pdf)].